 - Using a teaspoon, fill the hole of each cupcake with caramel-banana mix and close the hole with the reserved piece of cake top.

-- Whisk the cream, Mascarpone and icing sugar together in a bowl until it is thick and holds its shape well.
+- Whisk the cream, Mascarpone and icing sugar together in a bowl until it is thick and just holds its shape.

 - Pipe or spread the cream on top of each cupcake generously.

 - Take the reserved caramel and beat with a spoon to loosen.

 - Drizzle a little caramel over each cupcake and decorate with grated chocolate.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist